| ‘When your blood pressure’s

 result in a tragedy which will later be viewed, and judged, in

+retrospect and on the media scale.
 Teachers taking parties of schoolchildren on adventure holidays,

 social workers responsible for ‘at-risk’ children and others in